-National Edge AI Hub, UK is proud to organise an international workshop on
+National Edge AI Hub, UK is proud to organise 2nd international workshop on

 Next-Gen Middleware for MLOps in Distributed Systems (MIND)

-In conjunction with the 26th ACM/IFIP International Middleware Conference
+In conjunction with the 27th ACM International Middleware Conference

 About the Workshop

-Welcome to the 1st International workshop on Next-Gen Middleware for MLOps in Distributed Systems (MIND).
-MIND will be hosted in conjunction with the 26th ACM/IFIP International Middleware Conference conference, which will be held in Vanderbilt University, Nashville, TN, USA from 15th – 19th December 2025.
+Welcome to the 2nd International workshop on Next-Gen Middleware for MLOps in Distributed Systems (MIND).
+MIND will be hosted in conjunction with the 27th ACM International Middleware Conference conference, which will be held in Universitat Rovira i Virgili Tarragona, Spain from 14th – 18th December 2026.

 This workshop aims to bring together researchers, practitioners, and industry stakeholders to explore middleware innovations that support MLOps in distributed systems.
 It will focus on practical solutions to real-world challenges in orchestrating end to end ML pipelines, from data collection to model deployment and continuous monitoring in dynamic, heterogeneous, and resource constrained environments.